sigdeldebish/stock-trading-db-service/README.md

 ### Check if server is running

-1. Go to terminal and send a request sample GET to the service with command `curl http://127.0.0.1:8000/hello`.
+1. Go `http://127.0.0.1:8000/docs` on your browser to open a SwaggerUI OpenAPI Spec for the Database endpoints.
-    You should get back 200 Success with JSON response `{"message": "Hello World"}`